ze-e/Binary-Search-Tree/README.md

 To Use:

-Open a termina, cd into directory, and run command `python Binary_Search.py [--arguments]`
+Open a terminal, cd into directory, and run
+`python Binary_Search.py [--command argument]`

 Commands: